maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 ```

 - `strconv.Atoi()` allows to convert a string to int
-  - Also return an `error` if the conversion fails
+  - Also returns an `error` if the conversion fails
 - The type of `opFunc` is `func (int, int) int`
 - **Calling a function in a variable is the same as calling a regular function**
 - **NOTE: Do not write fragile programs**